 Personal PDSA thinking applied to succession planning

-Not only can personal PDCA thinking be helpful for improving one’s skills and habits, it can also be applied in thinking about career and succession planning.
+Not only can personal PDSA thinking be helpful for improving one’s skills and habits, it can also be applied in thinking about career and succession planning.

 At the Australasian Lean Thinking and Practice Summit in Melbourne, I appreciated hearing how Mark Reich, the COO of the Lean Enterprise Institute, has applied PDSA thinking to succession planning and career development.
 This process is a nice compliment to the personal A3 process I’ve described above.
 You can read more details of Mark’s practice in his article on the Lean Post.

 Mark posed that “your job is to work yourself out of a job”.
 Each of us should always be thinking about the next step in our careers, and to do so, you need to be developing both yourself and your successor.

 I would also add, if you are a consultant, you want to make sure that you are developing capability in the people for whom you are working or coaching (not just giving them the answers).

 Mark will be sharing his thinking on this topic at the Lean Coaching Summit in Seattle next month (July 2015).

 Practicing problem solving thinking makes you a better coach of problem solving